How to Plant, Grow, and Care for an Apricot Tree

 An apricot tree produces early summer's finest stone fruit.
-We provide guidance on how to care for it and maximize your tree's production!
+These prolific trees are easy to grow.
+Expert Sarah Jay provides guidance on how to care for it and maximize your tree's production.

 Contents